WHAT IS TYPHOID?

 There are a few of vaccine options available.

-**Not suitable for pregnant or breastfeeding mothers, patients who suffer with neurological convulsions, have a hypersensitivity to the vaccination or present a fever.
+**Not suitable for pregnant or breastfeeding mothers, patients who suffer from neurological convulsions, have a hypersensitivity to the vaccination or present a fever.

 **Vivotif – not suitable for patients if vomiting/diarrhoea and on concurrent antimicrobial or malarial therapy.